savantly-net/aloha-importer/README.md

 http://docs.aws.amazon.com/java-sdk/latest/developer-guide/setup-credentials.html

-Set the AWS region in the appliction properties -
+Set the AWS region in the application properties -
 `aws.region=us-east-1`

 Or as an env var -